devil1cal/User-Story-2-Technical-Documentation-Page/README.md

   <head>
   </head>
   <body>
-  <p>Hi there, I'm self-taught junior front-end designer.
+  <p>Hi there, I'm self-taught junior front-end developer.
 This is my own code, I will change and fix many issues in time.
 I created this one for certification program on <a href="https://learn.freecodecamp.org">Free Code Camp</a>.
 You can see my code on <a href="https://codepen.io/devil1cal/full/pxwNKa">Code Pen</a>.
 This is first mock-up, I will update when I finish or if I remember.</p>

    <p>Created by me, on October 10 2018, -on going.</p>